Sun, surf, and a galaxy of economic opportunities beckon in Mexico.

 However, these daydreams at work usually end in a Spanish-English dictionary acting as a paperweight for newspaper clippings of drug war violence.

-Now might be the time to rethink Mexico.
+Now might be the time to dust off that dictionary and rethink Mexico.

 On a macroeconomic level, Mexico is doing relatively well.
 The economy has grown for 16 consecutive quarters (4 years).
 Steady growth has also boosted the Mexican peso to a 15-month high against the U.S. dollar, making American products more affordable to Mexican consumers.